 It’s not every day that you get to control a natural disaster.
 However, Eruption gives you that opportunity, no matter how short-lived the excitement may be.

-You play as a volcano and wreck havoc on the villagers who dare to dwell on your island.
+You play as a volcano and wreak havoc on the villagers who dare to dwell on your island.
 As you play, you progress through different eras, each containing a checklist of “goals” to complete.
 In order to progress to the next era, you must complete your goal with the set number of powers.
 Depending on the era, you will be given any variation of the four powers: Magma rock, eruption, fissure or lightning.
 Each power has different advantages to use in certain situations.

 Depending on the era, you will be given any variation of the four powers: Magma rock, eruption, fissure or lightning.
 Each power has different advantages to use in certain situations.
 While this is fun at first, the lack of variety makes for gameplay to run stale quickly.

 The first time you use each ability is fun and it’s exciting to watch the havoc that ensues, but the joy isn’t the same after that.
 You know what to expect from the powers and, given that there’s only four of them, you can only switch up the play style so much.

 The only power that feels like it has a semblance of tactic to it is the eruption ability.
-The flow of lava goes down the side of the volcano and follows the bumps and cracks along the way, making you think tactfully before you drop the lava onto the villagers.
+The flow of lava goes down the side of the volcano and follows the bumps and cracks along the way, making you think tactfully before you drop the lava on the villagers.

-The “campaign,” for lack of a better word consists of 18 eras, all on the same island.
+The campaign consists of 18 eras, all on the same island.
 Nothing about the landscape changes except the placement of the destructible items such as trees, temples and villages.
-Even after all the years that pass between each era, the island remains virtually the same throughout all of it.
+Even after all the years that pass between each era, the island remains almost the same throughout all of it.
 This coupled with the aforementioned abilities leads to repetitive gameplay that, while fun at first, gets boring quickly.